bootstrap-vue/bootstrap-vue/src/components/modal/README.md

   your own header, or have not supplied a modal title.
 It is recommended to supply a title for your modals (when using the built in header).
 You can visually hide the header title, but still make it available to screen readers by setting the `title-sr-only` prop.
-If you do not have a header, you can supply a label for the modal by passing a string to the `aria-label` prop
+If you do not have a header, you can supply a label for the modal by passing a string to the `aria-label` prop.
-- The `aria-describedby` attribute will always point to the modal's body
+- The `aria-describedby` attribute will always point to the modal's body content.
 - If the `aria-label` prop is specified with a string value, the `aria-labelledby` attribute will not be rendered, even if you have a title/header for your modal.